asgaonkar/asgaonkar.github.io/docs/certification.md

 title: Certification
 nav_order: 6
 permalink: /certification/
-description: "Atit Gaonkar | Certification"
+description: "Atit Gaonkar - Certified Ethical Hacker from EC-Council, provided a balance to hands on as well as theoretical knowledge in the field of Cyber-Security."
 ---

 # Certification